Note

 Prerequisites

 If you don't already have an API Management instance, complete the following quickstart: Create an Azure API Management instance.
+The instance must be in one of the service tiers that supports MCP servers.

 Note